The64thGamer/cheeseepedia/content/wiki/songcode-hardware-setup.md

 ### CEC Tester

-The ***CEC Tester* is a small blue device used for controlling animatronics to program.
-In the early 2000's it would briefly appear on eBay, being sold to an unknown buyer for an unknown price.In 2017 brand new footage of the Kooser Road location would surfacehttps://youtu.be/EdKLsomLbtY, which would provide a glimpse of the device being used at its store.
+The ***CEC Tester*** is a small blue device used for controlling animatronics to program.
+In the early 2000's it would briefly appear on eBay, being sold to an unknown buyer for an unknown price.
+In 2017 brand new footage of the Kooser Road location would surfacehttps://youtu.be/EdKLsomLbtY, which would provide a glimpse of the device being used at its store.
 Mike Hatcher is interviewed regarding the control systems behind the animatronics, in which he states, while referring to the device itself, *'What this actually is amounts to is electronic puppeteering, only instead of having strings, you have buttons, switches, and joysticks.',* confirming the device is used to control the animatronics.
 From the layout of the device, and the comment of the Kooser employee, it can be determined that the 8 labeled directions of the 2 joysticks, 8 switches, and 8 buttons all are various ways of controlling a single character, allowing movements to be stuck on, manually pushed on, or dynamically controlled with a joystick.
-The restriction of 8 movements to a character lines up with the 8 movements given to any given character on a {{< wiki-link "Cyberamic Control System" >}} Character Card.**
+The restriction of 8 movements to a character lines up with the 8 movements given to any given character on a {{< wiki-link "Cyberamic Control System" >}} Character Card.

 ### Cyberamic Control System